hungcv/Restful-API-Common-Format-/README.md

 Content-Type: application/json

 {
+    "success" : false,
     "message": "The server is up, but overloaded with requests.
 Try again later!"
 }
 ```
 ## Validation Error Formats